Widewanderer/Portfolio-2.0-/README.md

   ## Description

   A portfolio page for Slava the # Widewanderer.
-Site contains some basic personal info, links to projects on portfolio page, print or sendable resume, and email contact page.
+Site contains some basic personal info, links to projects on portfolio page, print or downloadable resume, and email contact page.
 Site was built using React and Bootstap React.

   -----
   ## Future Development